Our Foci this Month

 - Immigration Click here to download Resolution

-- Resolution action: Undocumented Neighbors Task force charge (Status to be provided)
+- Resolution action: Undocumented Neighbors Task force charge Click here to download status

 - Native American Ministries